 New Book Prize Competition

-We said there would be no FutureCycle Poetry Book Prize in 2012, but we take it back.
-We are transitioning to a new way of awarding the prize.
-We will no longer hold a contest, so there will be no entry fee other than our usual submission fee for book manuscripts.
-Beginning with 2012, all full-length volumes of poetry published by FutureCycle Press in a given calendar year will be considered for the prize.
-(Meritorious books by any of our editors that we elect to publish are ineligible for the book prize.)
-This will allow us to consider each submission on its own merits, outside of the context of a contest.
+In 2012, we transitioned to a new way of awarding the FutureCycle Poetry Book Prize.
+We no longer hold a contest, so there is no contest entry fee other than our usual submission fee for reading book manuscripts.
+All full-length volumes of poetry published by FutureCycle Press in a given calendar year are now considered for that year's prize.
+(Meritorious books by any of our editors that we elect to publish are ineligible for the book prize, as are books by former FutureCycle Poetry Book Prize winners.)
+This approach allows us to consider each submission on its own merits, outside of the context of a contest.
 Too, the judges will see the finished book, which will have benefitted from the beautiful book design and strong editorial gloss we are famous for.

-The book ranked the best in judging will be announced as the prize-winner in the subsequent year.
-There will be no fixed monetary award.
-Instead, the winning poet will receive an honorarium of 20% of our total net royalties from all poetry books and chapbooks we sold online that year (Good Works anthologies are not included).
-The winner is accorded the honor of judging the next year's competition; in this capacity, the winner receives a copy of all full-length poetry books published in that year.
+The book ranked the best in judging is announced as the prize winner in January of the year following publication.
+There is no fixed monetary award; instead, the winning poet receives an honorarium of 20% of our total net royalties from all poetry books and chapbooks sold online by the press during the year of publication.
+(Good Works anthologies are not included because those royalties are donated to worthy causes.)
+The winner is accorded the honor of being a judge for the next year's competition; in this capacity, the winner receives a copy of all full-length poetry books published in that year.
 (For example, in January 2013, we announced the 2012 winner from the books we published between January 1, 2012, and December 31, 2012.
-Kimberley Pittman-Schultz, 2011 book prize winner for Mosslight, was our honorary judge along with the four staff judges.
-The winner, Richard Carr for Dead Wendy, received a cash award from the 2012 royalties from all poetry book and chapbook sales.)
+Kimberley Pittman-Schulz, 2011 book prize winner for Mosslight, was our honorary judge along with the four staff judges.
+The winner, Richard Carr for Dead Wendy, received a cash award from the 2012 royalties from all the press's online poetry book and chapbook sales.)

 New Poets' Support Network